 Advocating for Your Client in Innocent Spouse Cases

-The Taxpayer Advocate Service (TAS) delivered this seminar at the IRS Nationwide Tax Forum in Orlando, Florida, in July 2011.
+The Taxpayer Advocate Service presented this seminar at the 2011 IRS Nationwide Tax Forum, and the information was correct at the time of recording.

-UPDATE: Issued on July 25, 2011, Notice 2011- 70 expands the period for requesting relief under IRC 6015(f).
-Individuals requesting relief under 6015(f) are no longer required to request relief within two years of the IRS’s first collection activity.
+Issued on July 25, 2011, Notice 2011-70 expands the period for requesting relief under IRC 6015(f).
+Individuals requesting relief under 6015(f) are no longer required to request relief within two years of the IRS’ first collection activity.
 Additional information appears in PowerPoint slides at the end of this seminar.